 Iran has been the regime's strategic ally since 1979.
 For more than three decades, the two have worked together with Tehran's proxy, Hezbollah, to counterbalance the pro-American Arab states.
 Syria, meanwhile, has been indispensable to Iran, serving as its bridgehead in the eastern Mediterranean and main supply line to Hezbollah.
 Accordingly, both have come out in strong support of Assad during the current crisis, and neither will likely turn on him in the future.

 If "Lebanon and Iran are our economic lungs," as one Syrian official recently put it, then "Russia is our political shield."
-Indeed, Russia blocked a resolution at the UN Security Council in early October that would have condemned Syria's "grave and systematic human rights violations" and proposed possible actions -- namely, sanctions -- to be considered against
+Indeed, Russia blocked a resolution at the UN Security Council in early October that would have condemned Syria's "grave and systematic human rights violations" and proposed possible actions -- namely, sanctions -- to be considered against the Assad regime.
+The United States and France are hoping to revisit the issue soon (France has even advocated building a "secure zone to protect civilians," although the European Union

 - Full website and iPad access